decentraland/aang-renderer/README.md

 * `bodyShape`: The body shape to use.
 Possible values:
   * `urn:decentraland:off-chain:base-avatars:BaseMale`
   * `urn:decentraland:off-chain:base-avatars:BaseFemale`
-* `upperBody`: The URN address of the upper body wearable to load.
-* `lowerBody`: The URN address of the lower body wearable to load.
-* `hair`: The URN address of the hair wearable to load.
-* `facialHair`: The URN address of the facial hair wearable to load.
 * `projection`: The projection to use for the camera.
 Possible values:
   * `perspective` (default)
   * `orthographic`